Yamalo-Nenets Autonomous Okrug: Ethnic groups

+^{1} 17,517 people were registered from administrative databases, and could not declare an ethnicity.
+The proportion of ethnicities in this group is estimated to be the same as that of the declared group.

 Religion

 According to a 2012 survey 42.2% of the population of Yamalia adhere to the Russian Orthodox Church, 14% are unaffiliated generic Christians, 1% are believers in Orthodox Christianity who do not belong to any church, 1% are members of the Slavic neopaganism (Rodnovery) or practitioners of local shamanic religions, and 1% are members of Protestant churches; Muslims, mostly Caucasian peoples and Tatars, make up 18% of the total population.
 In addition, 14% of the population declare to be "spiritual but not religious", 8% are atheist, and 0.8% follow other religions or did not give an answer to the question.